szolll/MW1/README.md

-# The Coffee Break Reminder: Your Personal Wellness Companion
+# Wellness Manager 1: Your Personal Wellness Companion

 In today's fast-paced digital world, it's easy to lose track of time and forget to take the small breaks that are essential for your well-being.
-The Coffee Break Reminder is a lightweight, friendly tool designed to help you build healthier work habits, reduce the risk of repetitive strain injury (RSI), and boost your productivity by encouraging regular pauses.
+Wellness Manager 1 is a lightweight, friendly tool designed to help you build healthier work habits, reduce the risk of repetitive strain injury (RSI), and boost your productivity by encouraging regular pauses.

 ## Why You'll Love It